grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 ## Where to locate your tutorial

-Sometimes it makes sense to publish your tutorial directly within the documentation for your product or feature.
-If you want higher visibility for your tutorial, you can add it to the main Grafana [Tutorials](/tutorials) page.
-Even though you're displaying your tutorial on the Tutorials page, you need to add your tutorial source to your team's repo to make it easy for team members to review the content.
+The source for your tutorial should be in your project repo in a `tutorials` folder but it should be displayed on the main Grafana [Tutorials](/tutorials) page.
+The source must be in your project repo to makes it easy for team members to review and edit the content.

 Follow the steps below to hide the tutorial from your documentation's table of contents and display it on the Tutorials page.